San Antonio City Council bars Chick-fil-A from airport, citing 'legacy of anti-LGBT behavior'

 She said the company invites the city council to "a thoughtful dialogue" on the issue and to visit local stores.

-"We hope they will experience for themselves that Chick-fil-A embraces all people, regardless of race, gender, ethnicity, sexual orientation or gender identity," its spokeswoman said.
+"We hope they will experience for themselves that Chick-fil-A embraces all people, regardless of race, gender, ethnicity, sexual orientation or gender identity," Jackson said.

-In regard to the Think Progress report, the Chick-fil-A told NBC News that it has been transparent on its website about its youth and education-focused giving.
+In regard to the Think Progress report, Jackson told NBC News that it has been transparent on its website about its youth and education-focused giving.

-"To suggest our giving was done to support a political or non-inclusive agenda is inaccurate and misleading," the spokeswoman said.
+"To suggest our giving was done to support a political or non-inclusive agenda is inaccurate and misleading," she said.